 To help avoid computer viruses, it’s essential that you keep your computer current with the latest updates and antivirus tools, stay informed about recent threats, run your computer as a standard user (not as administrator), and that you follow basic common-sense rules when you surf the Internet, download files, and open attachments.

+Spyware collects information about you without appropriate notice and consent.
+A computer virus spreads software, usually malicious in nature, from computer to computer.
 Spyware can get installed on your computer in a number of ways.
 One way is through a virus.
 Another way is for it to be secretly downloaded and installed with other software you’ve chosen to install.
 Spyware is a general term used to describe software that performs certain behaviors, generally without appropriately obtaining your consent first, such as: